 This article addresses caching on CodeShip Basic.
 There is a separate guide for caching on CodeShip Pro.

-On all Codeship Basic projects, we automatically cache the dependency directories for several popular tools and frameworks to speed up future builds.
+On all CodeShip Basic projects, we automatically cache the dependency directories for several popular tools to speed up future builds.

 This means that all packages saved in these directories at the end of a build will be automatically loaded on the build machine for future builds.

 Any packages, up to 500mb, in the following directories at the end of your build will be automatically cached:

 bundler to write to